pospisilboh/Memgraph/Forename/README.md

 > The defined name may not exist in the database.

-> The list of recommended forenames is ordered by valid, score DESC, degree DESC.
+> The list of recommended forenames is ordered by `valid`, `score` DESC, `degree` DESC.

 #### Forename gender recommendation

-This dashboard gives the possibility:
+This dashboard gives us a possibility to:
-- for a selected forename generate forename gender recommendation graph
+- generate a forename gender recommendation graph for a selected forename

 <p align="center">
    <img src="https://github.com/pospisilboh/Memgraph/blob/a0642f172e0fef04566bbce79cfdb96e21c5ee61/Forename/Images/Forename%20gender%20recommender.png?raw=true" alt="Forename gender recommedation" width="900"/>
 <p/>

-> In the graph, there are nodes with the label **LastTwoChar** that represent values of the last two characters from forenames.
+> On the graph, there are nodes with the label **LastTwoChar** that represent the last two characters in forenames.
 Some of them are:
 > - part of only male forenames (blue),
 > - part of only female forenames (yellow),
-> - part of male and female forenames too (grey).
+> - part of both male and female forenames (grey).

-> For the selected forename **Dennis** by the generated recommendation graph the recommended gender of forename **Dennis** is male.
+> Using the generated recommendation graph for a selected forename `Dennis`, we get a recommendation that `Dennis` is a `male` forename.

 #### Forenames similarity